-The operation of Blocks 16 and 67 took place in an area of great environmental sensitivity, which partially coincides with the Yasuní National Park, located in the Amazon jungle of Ecuador.
+The operation of the Blocks took place in an area of great environmental sensitivity, which partially coincides with the Yasuni National Park, located in the Amazon jungle of Ecuador.

-After the work carried out by the socio-environmental subcommittee, environmental component, as part of the reversion process carried out on December 31, 2022, a report and minutes of this subcommittee were formalized, where a total of 67 pending issues were identified (47 by the Ministry of the Environment and 20 by Petrolia within term).
-By the end of March 31, 2024, 82% of these points have been closed (mainly related to administrative aspects of compliance with the Environmental Management Plan and Environmental Events of the operating period).
-Work continues on 18% of pending issues, among which there are 6 points related to responses from the Ministry of the Environment and 6 points to be addressed by PETROLIA within term.
+Following the work carried out by the socio-environmental subcommittee, environmental component, as part of the reversion process carried out on December 31, 2022, a report and minutes of this subcommittee were formalized, where a total of 67 pending issues were identified (47 by the Ministry of the Environment and 20 by Petrolia).
+As of June 30, 2024, 90% of these points have been closed (mainly related to administrative aspects of compliance with the Environmental Management Plan and Environmental Events of the operating period).
+The remaining 10% of issues, are still being addressed, including 3 points related to responses from the Ministry of the Environment and 4 points that Petrolia is required to address within the term.

-As a result of the work of the commission, the commitment of Petrolia to carry out two field activities was also established.
+As a result of the work of the commission, Petrolia committed to carrying out two field activities.

 The first commitment is related to the completion of the environmental remediation of an event that occurred back in July 2021 and that was duly reported to the authorities and timely managed by Petrolia.
 This remediation was being executed until December 2022.
 Starting January 2023, after the reversion process and once a new operator in Blocks 16 and 67 was in place, work has been done to resume the indicated remediation process, meeting the requirements of the new operator and the competent authorities.
-At present, the execution of this activity restarted on October 12, 2023, after approvals of the current operator.
+Currently, the execution of this activity restarted on October 12, 2023, after approvals of the current operator.

-The second commitment relates to a request by the Ministry of the Environment to monitor a series of locations within blocks 16 and 67, to rule out the existence of possible sources of contamination.
-Petrolia has completed the monitoring activities and all laboratory results have proven to comply with legal regulations and permissible limits, confirming the non-existence of any environmental liability related with the operation of blocks 16 and 67 as of December 31, 2022.
+The second commitment relates to a request by the Ministry of the Environment to monitor a series of locations within the Blocks, to rule out the existence of possible sources of contamination.
+Petrolia has completed the monitoring activities, and all laboratory results have complied with legal regulations and permissible limits.
+This confirms that there is no environmental liability related with the operation of the Blocks as of December 31, 2022.

-In addition to these results, it should be noted that all the audits carried out in past years by independent companies and endorsed by the environmental regulator, concluded that there is no evidence of environmental liabilities (real or potential) in the operations of blocks 16 and 67 as of December 31, 2022, at which time the service contract ended.
+In addition to these results, it should be noted that all the audits carried out in past years by independent companies and endorsed by the environmental regulator, concluded that there is no evidence of environmental liabilities (real or potential) in the operations of the Blocks as of December 31, 2022, the date which the service contract ended.